 Austria will become the centre of the Universe in August this year, when more than 3000 astronomers from more than 88 countries gather in Vienna for the XXX General Assembly of the International Astronomical Union (IAU).
 The meeting will take place from 20 to 31 August 2018 and will feature thousands of scientific presentations, numerous policy discussions and several exciting media events.
 The IAU offers complimentary press registration to bona fide working journalists and public information officers.

 The IAU General Assembly is held every three years and invites astronomers from around the world to come together to advance the astronomical sciences through international collaboration.
 Participants of the General Assembly in Vienna will address key topics in contemporary astronomy and assess the latest scientific progress in a number of specialised areas.

 With seven symposia extending over several days, 15 multi-session focus meetings, nine IAU Division meetings, dozens of IAU Commission meetings, and daily general poster sessions, the XXX General Assembly’s scientific programme will be the broadest in the union’s history.
-A detailed programme will be published at the beginning of May.
+A detailed programme is here.
 Journalists and public information officers are invited to sign up for the IAU General Assembly via the pre-registration form.
-A press office will be in operation all week days.
+A press office will be in operation all weekdays.

 In 2019 the IAU will celebrate 100 years from its foundation: the XXX General Assembly will also be used as a showcase of the initiatives that the Union is proposing worldwide to mark its important milestone.
 The Symposium “Under one sky” and the travelling display “100 years of Astronomy” will be an anticipation of next year celebrations.